ayhanyeni/customer-statement/README.md

   types can be introduced in the future.
 So, factory method design pattern is used to create and use the correct file parser during the process run.

-* _Very big customer statement files shall be supported:_ Monthly customer statement records of Rabobank could be too big.
+* _Too big customer statement files shall be supported:_ Monthly customer statement records of Rabobank could be too big.
   Reading all the records in the input file to the memory and run the validity check could limit the maximum size of input files the application can process.
 So, it is preferred to read and evaluate the records in the input files in a streamed way.
 Reading the records in '.csv' files line by line in a streamed way is achieved using FileReader